-Query requests used with Amazon CloudWatch are HTTP or HTTPS requests that use the HTTP verb GET or
+The Amazon EC2 Query API provides HTTP or HTTPS requests that use the HTTP verb GET or POST

-AWS provides libraries, sample code, tutorials, and other resources for software developers who prefer to build applications using language-specific APIs instead of the command-line tools and Query API.
-These libraries provide basic functions (not included in the APIs), such as request authentication, request retries, and error handling so that it is easier to get started.
-Libraries and resources are available for the following languages and platforms:
+AWS provides libraries, sample code, tutorials, and other resources for software developers who prefer to build applications using language-specific APIs instead of submitting a request over HTTP or HTTPS.
+These libraries provide basic functions that automatically take care of tasks such as cryptographically signing your requests, retrying requests, and handling error responses, so that it is easier for you to get started.